-Many of us seek to live better lives through healthy eating.
-How we go about it is unique to our lifestyle and beliefs.
-For Margarita Restrepo, living better did not stop with changing her own ways.
-She set out to educate her community and the world about the connection between eating, our health and the planet.
+We all seek to live better lives through healthy living.
+How we go about is unique to our lifestyle and beliefs.
+For Margarita Restrepo, living better did not stop with changing her own ways, she set out to educate her community and the world about the connection between eating, our health and the planet.

 As part of our Hispanic Heritage Month featured Latinx vegan leaders, vKind spoke with this dynamo about the meaning behind her work.

 What would you say is your life’s mission?